Introduction: The Extended Tree – Discovery and Revelation

 Besides representing both the human psyche and the cosmos, the Tree and the Ladder show stages of conscious development, reaching from the unique point of time and space into which one was born in the material earth – ‘Malkuth’ – to a level of self-knowledge and individuality in the context of an absolute being and unity – ‘God’, if you will – while still existing in the same world and standing on the same earth as everyone else.

-Construction of Diagram Zero – The Gnostic Ladder
+Diagram Zero – The Gnostic Ladder.

 One starts with one Tree, drawn in the usual way.
 The Tiphareth of this Tree is then taken to be the Kether of the next Tree down; Yesod is in the position of Daath and Malkuth forms its Tiphareth.
 The same process is repeated so that the Tiphareth, Yesod and Malkuth of the second Tree become the Kether, Daath and Tiphareth of a third Tree, and the same steps produce the final Tree.
 The Four interlaced Trees now form an extended diagram with a central vertical line on which appear eleven regularly spaced locations.
 These are taken to be Ten ‘Greater Sepiroth’ and a ‘Greater Daath’.

 As Rod Thorn has pointed out, the single Tree diagram has upper and lower faces which exactly overlap in constructing the Ladder.
 Chesed and Geburah are separate from the faces and, while they are included in The Ladder, they do not overlap with any other sephiroth.
+They are maintained in their place in the scheme by their adjacent paths, but their essential nature as the essence of mercy and severity is not otherwise modified.

 If one chooses to follow the inclination of Alan Bain, a further point is added above Greater Kether, this being ‘Ein’ or ‘Negative Existence’ The two additional ‘Veils’ – ‘Ein Soph’ and ‘Ein Soph Aur’ (The Limitless’ and ‘The Limitless Light’) are added at the tops of the two side pillars.
 This then creates a total of thirty-two points on the Ladder Diagram (below left) which Bain sees as corresponding to the Thirty-two Paths of Wisdom derived from The Sepher Yetzirah, and this, together with the Tarot Trumps, forms the basis of Bain’s proposed Cabalistic course.